external-mirrors/mitra/FEDERATION.md

 - The value of `Accept` header in outgoing requests is set to `application/ld+json; profile="https://www.w3.org/ns/activitystreams"`, [as required by the ActivityPub specification](https://www.w3.org/TR/activitypub/#retrieving-objects).
 - The `self` link in WebFinger JRD has `application/ld+json; profile="https://www.w3.org/ns/activitystreams"` type.
 - The object of `Accept(Follow)` activity is ID of the `Follow` activity.
+- Replies to followers-only posts inherit the audience from their parents.

 ## HTML